-All children with disabilities in the School District of Elcho are provided a free appropriate public education.
-Special education and related services are provided to all children with disabilities from age three to age twenty-one who are residents of the School District of Elcho.
+All children with disabilities in the Elcho School District are provided a free appropriate public education.
+Special education and related services are provided to all children with disabilities from age three to age twenty-one who are residents of theElcho School District.
 (Policy 342.1)